 Teaching Assistantships: A limited number of TAs are available at UMCP, or as part of an overall funding package at other campuses.

-Students frequently find part-time employment and graduate research assistanships in offices and laboratories in the Baltimore, Washington, Annapolis area and other parts of the state.
+Students occasionally find part-time employment and graduate research assistantships in offices and laboratories in the Baltimore, Washington, Annapolis area and other parts of the state.
 The MEES Office is often in a position to assist students in locating part-time employment.